 This item can only be shipped to schools, museums and science centers

-Includes materials to prepare four solar cells.
+Complete with enough materials to make four solar cells.
 A multimeter may be used to measure the voltage of the solar cell and is available separately.
 Includes Flinn Exclusive STEM Integration Guide.